UNDERSTANDING BAD BREATH

 Bad Breath

-Bad breath, or halitosis, can be embarrassing and impact your confidence in social or professional settings.
-While gum, mints, and mouthwash may provide temporary freshness, they often mask the issue rather than fix it.
-Common causes include certain foods, poor oral hygiene, dry mouth, and underlying health conditions.
-Maintaining proper brushing, flossing, and regular dental visits can help manage mild cases.
-However, if the problem persists, it’s important to see your dentist to identify and treat the root cause.
+Bad breath, or halitosis, can affect confidence in social or professional settings.
+While gum, mints, and mouthwash may provide temporary freshness, they often mask the issue.
+Common bad breath causes include certain foods, poor hygiene, dry mouth, and dental concerns.
+If it persists, a bad breath dentist can identify the cause and recommend bad breath treatment.

 IDENTIFYING THE SOURCE